FedotPushkin/Kaggle_classification/README.md

 This is an python based application that uses Xception neural network arcitecture for car model classification.
-Database of 10 models is split into Train/Test/Validate? training is done with gradual defrost of base model and fine tuned with TTA.
+Database containing images of 10 models is split into Train/Test/Validate training is done with gradual defrost of base model and fine tuned with TTA.